Access Control Overview¶

 PHC access control is cumulative.
 All the permissions granted are allowed.
 If two permissions grant different levels of access, the most permissive access takes effect.

-For example, if you have a user who wants to download a file from a specific PHC project.
+For example, let's say you have a user who wants to download a file from a specific PHC project.
 Under the ABAC model, the user is performing an action on a resource in an environment.
-The user, action, resource and environment all have attributes or key/value pairs.
+The user, action, resource, and environment all have attributes or key/value pairs.
 A policy contains the attributes that define the privileges of the user.

 - Read all consents in all projects